jokob-sk/NetAlertX/pialert/plugins/README.md

 |----------------------|----------------------|
 | ![Screen 3][screen3] | ![Screen 4][screen4] |

 PiAlert comes with a plugin system to feed events from third-party scripts into the UI and then send notifications, if desired.
-The highlighted functionality this plugin system supports, is dynamic creation of a simple UI to interact with the discovered objects, a mechanism to surface settings of plugins in the UI, or to import objects into existing PiAlert database tables.
-(Currently, update/overwriting of existing objects is not supported.)
+The highlighted core functionality this plugin system supports, is:

+* dynamic creation of a simple UI to interact with the discovered objects,
+* filtering of displayed values in the Devices UI
+* surface settings of plugins in the UI,
+* different column types for reported values to e.g. link back to a device
+* import objects into existing PiAlert database tables

+> (Currently, update/overwriting of existing objects is not supported.)

 Example use cases for plugins could be: